nandorojo/swr-firestore/README.md

-  // these all update BOTH Firestore & the local cache ⚡️ set,    // set a firestore document update, // update a firestore document add.    // add a firestore document to a collection } from '@nandorojo/swr-firestore'
+  // these all update BOTH Firestore & the local cache ⚡️ set,    // set a firestore document update, // update a firestore document add,    // add a firestore document to a collection fuego   // get the firebase instance used by this lib } from '@nandorojo/swr-firestore'
 ```